SabeeenoGH/log-candy/README.md

 ## Requirements

-- Python 3.11.4 or higher
+- Python 3 version or higher is required.

-The package may work with older versions of Python, but it has not been tested.

 ## Dependencies